 - consider illness/misadventure requests

-- consider disability and medical and behavioural conditions
+- consider disability including medical conditions and behavioural disorders

 - consider matters affecting students outside the usual age range or school Year

-- given consideration to students who are Aboriginal or who have been educated in English for less than 48 months
+- given consideration to students who are Aboriginal or Torres Strait Islander or who have been educated in English for less than 48 months

 - look at other evidence of academic merit, if necessary